-- The end of the duct work , technically called the termination cap, is an abrupt cutoff that forces the air to go straight up.
+- The end of the duct work, technically called the termination cap, is an abrupt cutoff that forces the air straight up.
 This sudden change will cause air loss.
-You’ll want to tape all edges and add ample insulation on all 3 sides.
+You’ll want to tape all edges and add ample insulation on all three sides.

-- The crossover vent on double wides is an area that you will want to be especially attentive too.
+- The crossover vent on double wides is an area you will want to be especially attentive to.
 It forces the warm air to make a corner turn.
-The smallest crack can significantly reduce the warm airs ability to go where it needs to go.
+The smallest crack can significantly reduce the ability of the warm air to go where it needs to go.

-Below you can see the most common areas that need resealed in an older duct system:
+Below you can see the most common areas that need to be resealed in an older duct system:

 How to Seal Heating Ducts

-Once you get to the ducts you’ll want to inspect it thoroughly.
+Once you get to the ducts, you’ll want to inspect them thoroughly.
 Look for large dents, cracks, or blockages.
-If there are large cracks or holes you will need to give those areas special attention:
+If there are large cracks or holes, you will need to give those areas special attention:

 Clean the Surface